berkeley-ospo/safe-ose-2025/description.md

 - **ACV1---MFA Adoption.** Implement multi-factor authentication requirements for all SPEC Core Project repository owners.
 This milestone codifies SPEC 6’s recommendation for two-factor authentication.
 - **ACV2---Role-based Access Control.** Deploy role-based access control (RBAC) prototypes in NetworkX and scikit-image, limiting CI/CD tokens to designated workflow files.
+The latter will be enforced through automated tools such as Zizmor and our online audit tool, {\tt repo-review}.
 This work operationalizes SPEC 6’s privilege minimization guidance and will serve as a model for broader RBAC adoption.
 - **ACV3---Access Audits.** Develop automated access audit systems, with protocols to revoke permissions after six months of inactivity.
+For example, we may improve on {\tt sync-teams-action}, and roll it out to a wider set of projects, with {\tt repo-review} checks in place to ensure that minimal permissions are given.
 This milestone automates SPEC 6’s recommendation to regularly review  permissions, reducing exposure from inactive accounts.

 ### Insider Attack Vulnerability Mitigation Year 1 Milestones {-}